MahinC68/PitchSync/README.md

 ## Overview

 PitchSync is a full stack web application for managing recreational soccer leagues.
 Admins create a league, manage teams, players, and fixtures, and record match results with goal scorers.
-Players join via a unique access code to view live standings, the match schedule, and the top scorer leaderboard — no account required.
+Players join via a unique access code to view live standings, the match schedule, and the top scorer leaderboard.
+No account required.

 ---